 The herb that gives salsa its distinct Mexican flavor is cilantro.
 Cilantro grows best in cool weather and can quickly bolt to seed when the temperature climbs.
 It is not the easiest herb to grow in the hot, summer garden.
 When the temperature soars, you may have better luck growing cilantro indoors.
 However try succession planting it every couple of weeks outdoors, in a shady spot of the garden, and keep it well watered.
 You can also try starting the seed indoors, where it's cooler, and then transplanting it into the garden.

-Start off with at least 2 cilantro plants.
+Start with at least two cilantro plants.
 Although the plants will re-sprout, they will eventually go to seed, so you will need to keep re-planting and replacing them.Continue to 5 of 7 below.

 05 of 07

-Garlic chives make a nice, milder alternative to chopped garlic and chive plants readily re-sprout, so you will need far fewer plants, only 2 or 3.
+Garlic chives make a nice, milder alternative to chopped garlic and chive plants readily re-sprout, so you will need far fewer plants, only two or three.
 You can also use garlic scapes, in mid-summer, while you're waiting for your garlic to mature.

 06 of 07